TE-Academy/Reputation-based_Weighted_Voting/README.md

 #### 2. Bonded Voting Weight (currently work in progress)
 Description Voting Mechanisms (TODO: make this a campaign with the community: discussio - what should be the next mechanism we build?)

+### The Ballot
+The voting ballot is where votes are casted.
+In crypto cases, it's the frontend to cast your vote.
+It presents the voting options, and needs ballot design.
+The way the voting options are structured, and how votes are conducted [have a huge influence on the voting outcome](https://electionlab.mit.edu/research/ballot-design).
+In Snapshot votings, the ballot design is quite straightforward: you define one or several voting options for your community, and voters can choose one or several options in the Snapshot frontend.

+### Voting Rule
+The voting rule defines how votes are aggregated, sometimes also called aggregation rule.
+Again, the aggregation rule has a huge impact on the voting outcome.
+It starts if one or several winners should be chosen.
+The voting rule defines if and how a prize/reward is shared between winners.
+It also defines if all votes have an impact on the outcome, or if some are lost, e.g. because a minimum quorum was not met.
+For Reputation-based Weighted Voting in Snapshot you can choose from many options.
+However, we recommend to use (TODO: make a statement what to choose)
+a) in case you are looking for a single winner: Single-Winner Plurality
+b) in case you are looking for a many winners: Ranked Choice (or Quadratic Voting?)